20 soccer drills for coaches and players 2026

 ➔ Equipment needed: Ball and cones

-Here we turn to another Brazilian wizard, Ronaldo’s successor, and Neymar’s predecessor: Marta, probably the best female footballer in history.
-Enjoy this video.
+Here we turn to another sample of Brazilian magic, to Ronaldo’s successor and Neymar’s predecessor: Marta, probably the best footballer in history.
+Delight yourself with this video.

-Spanish football, less prolific than South American football in terms of the magic of dribbling, nevertheless has its own movement: the cut-back, a dribble in which the change of foot and rhythm is used above all, the feint with the body, to slip away from one or more opponents.
-Here is an exercise explained by Andrés Iniesta himself, one of the most brilliant magicians European football has ever produced.
-A legend of Barça and the Spanish national team, he mastered like no other the art of “la croqueta”, a cutback in which he used both feet.
+Spanish soccer, less prolific than South American football in terms of the magic of dribbling, nevertheless has its own movement: the cut-back, a dribble in which the change of foot and rhythm is used above all, the feint with the body, to slip away from one or more opponents.
+Here is an exercise explained by Andrés Iniesta himself, one of the most brilliant magicians that European soccer has ever produced.
+A legend of Barça and the Spanish national team, and who mastered like no one else the art of the croquette, a cutback in which he used both feet.

-Of course, if you want to do it individually, you can replace the opponents with cones to practise “la croqueta” move.
+Of course, if you want to do it individually, you can replace the opponents with cones to practice the croquette move.

 ➔ Fun rating: 3’5/5